What is the Excavator’s Operating Weight

 Different models from different manufacturing companies have individual parts that are not common to all of them depending on the type and size of the machine.

 However, they contain the basic components that they all have.
-By looking at each section we understand how they interact and work as a whole and no part is important than the other.
+By looking at each section we understand how they interact and work as a whole and no part is more important than the other.

-An excavator is basically a system whose components contribute to the machines overall operation.
+An excavator is basically a system whose components contribute to the machine’s overall operation.

 These components /types are :